rakshakonanur/DL-Cardiac/README.md

 ```
 This should run the undeformed ED case by default.

+6. From

 ## Test to check if repos on computer are out-of-date (still work-in-progress)
-In the parent directory (DL-Cardiac) run:
+In the src/ folder, run:
 ```bash
 python3 update.py
 ```